Cape Canaveral National Cemetery

 Our cemetery floral policy exists only to reflect the honor and respect we hold for our Nation's Veterans, by preserving the dignity and solemnity of their final resting place.

 We welcome and encourage fresh-cut flowers throughout the year and provide flower containers for gravesite display.
-No artificial flowers or permanent plantings are permitted.
+Permanent plantings are not permitted.

 Items left at the grave must be floral in nature and may not stand taller than 24 inches.
-Unauthorized items include artificial flowers, hazardous materials, glass, metal, toys, candles, balloons and non-US flags.
+Unauthorized items include artificial flowers (except the dates above), hazardous materials, glass, metal, toys, candles, balloons and non-US flags.
 No item may be attached to a headstone.
 Altering a headstone in any manner is prohibited. (i.e., marking, sitting on, placing objects upon, attaching photographs or keepsakes to, etc.).
 Unauthorized items will be removed immediately.
 Removed items will be held for 30 days.

 Floral pick up will be conducted on Thursday each week.
 Flowers that have become unsightly will be removed for mowing and maintenance purposes, or if damaged by weather or wildlife.
 Due to the open nature of the grounds, we cannot guarantee against theft, vandalism or the effects of nature.